fredtargaryen/Rocket-Squids/README.md

 ### Pull Requests
-With all Open Source projects Pull Requests are very much welcome and if I'm not able to accept them you could just fork the mod yourself.
+With all Open Source projects Pull Requests are very much welcome and if I'm not able to accept them you could just fork the mod yourself, though I will try to tend to them.